 Remote Control Monster Truck Races

 For older kids, remote control monster truck races take the fun into the backyard.
-Not only can they compete on a track, but you can also build an obstacle course, complete with jumps and water features (if you want to go big).
-This works well with only one truck, too, as kids can take turns completing a timed course.
-The guest with the lowest time (and best adherence to the actual course) wins.
+Not only can they compete on a track, but you can also build an obstacle course, complete with jumps and water features if you want to go big.
+This works well with only one truck, too, as kids can take turns completing on a timed course.
+The guest with the fastest time (and best adherence to the actual course) wins.